 Comparisons of the population risk of developing ALL with individual risks are summarized in Table 1.
-Here, in estimating the number of cumulative cases of ALL in the background, only those cases were considered that occurred which and i redisposed individuals Frequency in a population No. of cumulative background cases per 10^4 persons by age 40^a No. of cumulative excess cases during 25 years after radiation exposure per 10 4 males exposed to 1 Sv ^b Relative risk Population as a whole 5 (0.05%) 60 (0.6%) if exposed at age <20 30 (0.3%) if exposed at age 20-39 1 Individuals Noncarriers >96% ~ 0 ~ 0 Carriers <4% 125 (1.25%) 1,500 (15%) if exposed at age <20 750 (8%) if exposed at age 20-39 25
+Here, in estimating the number of cumulative cases of ALL in the background, only those cases were considered that occurred whole and Predisposed Individuals Frequency in a population No. of cumulative background cases per 10 4 persons by age 40 ^a No. of cumulative excess cases during 25 years after radiation exposure per 10 4 males exposed to 1 Sv ^b Relative risk Population as a whole 5 (0.05%) 60 (0.6%) if exposed at age <20 30 (0.3%) if exposed at age 20-39 1 Individuals Noncarriers >96% ~ 0 ~0 Carriers <4% 125 (1.25%) 1,500 (15%) if exposed at age <20 25 prior to the age of 40 because increasing background rates after the age of 40 (Fig. 2) are likely to be unrelated to mechanisms that originated in the fetus.
+From Fig. 2, a general population should contain about 5 persons per 104 who will develop ALL by age 40 (1 in 2,000 or 0.05%).
+This value is likely to vary somewhat from population to population but is of roughly the same order of magnitude as the widely accepted estimate of 1 in 2,000 for any leukemia by age 15 (i.e. in the age group where ALL predominates) (9).
+In the case of individuals who have acquired clonally expanded populations of preleukemic cells during fetal life, the cumulative probability of developing ALL by age 40 would appear to have increased by ~25-fold (see below) to become about 125 per 104 preleukemic cell carriers (1 in 80, 1.25%).

 TABLE 1

-Comparisons of the Number of Cumulative ALL Cases by Age 40 in Population as a Whole and Predisposed Individuals
+Comparisons of the Number of Cumulative ALL Cases by Age 40 in Population as a

+Whole and Predisposed Individuals